-Mastery Quiz Retakes are randomly generated from a large bank of questions that are based on the set of homework problems for the corresponding section.
+Mastery Quiz Retakes are randomly generated from the same large bank of questions as the original Mastery Quizzes, based on the WebAssign Warmups and Paper Problems.
 This means that studying for a Retake requires more than just figuring out the problems you missed on the first Mastery Quiz, because the Retake might include completely different questions from the homework set.
 Be sure to master the entire homework set to prepare for Retakes.

 How many Retake opportunities are there?

-You will have at least 10 opportunities for Retakes during the semester, plus an additional 8 Retake opportunities of your choice on the Final Exam.
+You will have at least 10 opportunities for Retakes during the semester, plus up to 6 additional Retake opportunities of your choice on the Final Exam.
 You can retake any Mastery Quiz you like, even if you’ve retaken it before, during those Retake opportunities.
-Please keep in mind that the only Retake opportunities will be the ones scheduled on the Homework Calendar, and plan accordingly by working hard to acheive mastery before attemping any Mastery Quiz!
+Please keep in mind that the only Retake opportunities will be the ones scheduled on the Calendar, and there are a limited number of these opportunties; plan accordingly by working hard to acheive mastery before attemping any Mastery Quiz or Retake!

 Can I make up Mastery Quizzes?

-In general, no. It is expected that most students will probably miss one or two classes for various reasons throughout the semester; hopefully not more than one is on a Tuesday, since we typically have two quizzes on those days.
-If/when an absence happens to you, just be sure to take any missed Mastery Quizzes on future Retake days.
-However, if you miss a lot of classes due to illness or other extenuating circumstances, then please talk to me about it so we can make arrangments.
+In general, no. It is expected that most students will probably miss one or two classes for various reasons throughout the semester.
+If one of your missed classes falls on a Retake day then you will miss that opportunity to retake a Mastery Quiz.
+Be careful not to miss too many opportunities, because Retakes is how you can earn more points in this class and get a better grade.
+If you have to miss a lot of classes due to illness or other extenuating circumstances, then please talk to me about it so we can make arrangments.

 What should I worry about?

-You will only have about ten opportunities to retake Mastery Quizzes during the semester (plus a four group retakes, and eight more on the Final Exam).
-This means that you have enough retakes to take each Mastery Quiz at least twice, on average… but that’s less than you think.
+You will only have about ten opportunities to retake Mastery Quizzes during the semester (plus six more on the Final Exam).
+This means that you have almost enough retakes to take each Mastery Quiz twice, on average… but that’s less than you think.
 Don’t waste your retakes on easy quizzes!
 To make sure you have enough opportunities to retake the more challenging quizzes multiple times, make sure you are as prepared as possible for each Mastery Quiz the first time it is offered.

 If you fall behind on your homework and tank a bunch of first-time Mastery Quizzes, it won’t hurt you at first — but by the end of the semester you’ll be counting your retake opportunities and really needing all the space you can get.
 Those early mistakes can catch up to you at the end of the semester, so be careful and plan your time well from the start. 🙂